redwoodjs/redwood/docs/docs/services.md

 3. [Optional] An object with options.
 4. Callback to be invoked if record is found to be unique.

-In its most basic usage, say you want to make sure that a user's email address is unique before creating the record. `input` is an object containing all of the user fields to save to the database, including `email` which must be unique:
+In its most basic usage, say you want to make sure that a user's email address is unique before creating the record. `input` is an object containing all the user fields to save to the database, including `email` which must be unique:

 ```jsx
 const createUser = (input) => {